jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 In your own code, if you want to use named exports just put the variable names you wish to export between curly braces.

-You can also do what we did for the functions in the exercises from the previous chapters, and use the `export` keyword when defining the variable or function:
+You can also use the `export` keyword when defining the variable or function:

 ```js
 /**